Crimean crisis pushes NATO back to Russian focus

 Speaking on condition of anonymity, U.S. officials played down suggestions of a major shift in America's European presence following events in Crimea.
 Other officials and analysts, however, say a change in strategic mood is already underway.

-Reversing defence cuts is likely to be a major topic of the NATO summit, British Foreign Secretary William Hague told Sky News earlier this month.
+Reversing defense cuts is likely to be a major topic of the NATO summit, British Foreign Secretary William Hague told Sky News earlier this month.

-Some analysts are sceptical.
-"Frankly there is no appetite for increasing defence spending," said Judy Dempsey, senior associate at Carnegie Europe, noting that despite Hague's comments there were no signs of Britain reversing its defence cuts.
+Some analysts are skeptical.
+"Frankly there is no appetite for increasing defense spending," said Judy Dempsey, senior associate at Carnegie Europe, noting that despite Hague's comments there were no signs of Britain reversing its defense cuts.

 The most likely scenario, she said, was for countries to pool more resources and aim for greater efficiency.